andyljones/noterminal/readme.md

 Sometimes you want a transient notebook.
-This extension adds a `/noterminal` endpoint to Jupyter that creates a new, empty notebook in a temporary directory, then deletes it when you close the tab.
+This extension adds a `t,t` shortcut to create a new, temporary notebook, and a `q,q` shortcut to destroy it.

-Once in a notebook, you can create a new noterminal with `noterminal:create` entry in the command palette, or the `T,T` shortcut.

 ### Dev Install
 Install the server extension: